 • Make sure you understand what a transferable G.P.A. is and understand which courses transfer to a CSU vs. a UC.

 • *Review the MJC catalog and make sure you understand academic regulations, prerequisites and transfer requirements.

 • Visit the campus (es) you are considering and make sure the campus you choose is the right fit for you.
 If you cannot visit the campus, do research on the internet and by checking out the campus catalogs.
-(The Career Development and Transfer Center has a library of college catalogs which are available for check out.
+(Transfer Center has a library of college catalogs which are available for check out.
 Free campus visits to different campuses are also offered to MJC students every semester.)

 Once you have decided on a campus and a major, check the college catalog with your